Whitby 199 steps: History

 The 199 steps are mentioned in Dracula by Bram Stoker.
 Said to have been influenced by the wreck of the brigantine Dmitry (or Dimitry), which was stranded on Collier's Hope in the outer harbour, in Stoker's novel a ship (Demeter) is wrecked off Whitby and a black dog comes ashore, and ascends the 199 steps up to the churchyard.
 In his assessment of the Church of St Mary, Nikolaus Pevsner recommended climbing the steps to unfold the best view of the church and clifftop.

 The steps were renovated in 1988, at a cost of £12,485, which included a donation from the Prince of Wales.
 In 2004 it was revealed that the lower end was sinking, and that they no longer were suitable for health and safety compliance.
 A public appeal for another renovation found 199 donors, each contributing £1,000 towards the renovation.
-The stairs and the adjacent road (known as the Donkey Road), are grouped together as grade I listed structures.
+The stairs are a grade I listed structure.
 Every tenth step, and the final step, have been annotated with a small circular disc stamped with a Roman numeral to help people to keep count.